2018 Bangladeshi general election: Violence

+Sheikh Hasina casting her vote in the 2018 general election—often referred to as the "midnight election"—which was widely regarded by international observers as unfair and marred by irregularities.

 Between 9 and 12 December 2018, 47 incidents of violence were reported, in which eight people were killed and 560 were injured.

-According to the BNP Office, as of 26 December 2018, at least 12,923 people (mostly BNP, Jatiya Oikya Front and 18 Party Alliance activists) had been injured in 2,833 attacks on opposition candidates.
+According to the BNP Office, as of 26 December 2018, at least 12,923 people (mostly BNP, Jatiya Oikya Front, and 18 Party Alliance activists) had been injured in 2,833 attacks on opposition candidates.
 Between 8 November and 25 December, at least 1,574 cases were filed against BNP officials in different districts.
 During the same period, 15,568 activists were arrested.
 According to The Daily Star, at least 56 candidates, mostly from the BNP, were attacked, with around 1,190 people injured and over 800 BNP-Jamaat officials arrested between 10 and 28 December.

 On 29 December, the day before the elections, the Bangladesh Telecommunication Regulatory Commission suspended 3G and 4G connections across the country until after the elections.